Highlights of Laos

 Day 7-Visit Kuang Si Waterfalls and optional afternoon cycle to Lao Loum village

-This morning, we travel to the beautiful Kuang Si Waterfalls, approximately 45 minutes from Luang Prabang.
-Passing forested hills and several ethnic minority villages we arrive at the limestone falls that cascade into several turquoise pools below.
-We travel back to Luang Prabang where there is an opportunity to take an optional afternoon bicycle trip on the other side of the Mekong to the village of Ban Xieng Mene.
-Cross the Mekong and hike to Wat Chom Phet, a temple built by the Thai army in 1880.
-You need to walk up about 100 steps to visit this small dilapidated temple from where you have an undisturbed and peaceful view over the Mekong River and Luang Prabang.
-Next, cycle to the ancient Royal temple of Wat Long Khoun, that was formerly used by past Kings and Queens for meditation purposes.
-Continue by bicycle for around 45 minutes along quiet unpaved roads to the village of Ban Chan, famous for its pottery making to meet the locals and learn about their daily lifestyle.
+Early this morning, we have the chance to witness the alms giving of Luang Prabang.
+The alms-giving ceremony is a serene daily ritual where locals and visitors offer food to rows of saffron-robed monks at dawn, symbolizing generosity and spiritual reflection.
+Afterwards, we'll travel to the beautiful Kuang Si Waterfalls, a 45-minute drive from Luang Prabang.
+Passing forested hills and several ethnic minority villages, we'll arrive at the limestone falls that cascade into several turquoise pools below.
+We'll travel back to Luang Prabang where we'll have the opportunity to take an optional afternoon bicycle trip on the other side of the Mekong to the village of Ban Xieng Mene.
+On the ride, we'll cross the Mekong and hike to Wat Chom Phet, a temple built by the Thai army in 1880.
+Please note, we'll need to walk up about 100 steps to visit this small, dilapidated temple, from where we'll have an undisturbed view over the Mekong River and Luang Prabang.
+Next, we'll peddle to the ancient Royal temple of Wat Long Khoun, that was formerly used by Kings and Queens to meditate.
+We'll then continue to cycle for around 45 minutes along quiet unpaved roads to the village of Ban Chan, famous for its pottery making to meet the locals and learn about their daily lifestyle

 8